Contributed to our organization by a Satanic Red Comrade

 questions referred to], and few of his arguments have lost their point in the

-ensuing centuries.
 As you read this book [philosophical dictionary], ask

 yourself to what extent are his views the very foundation stones of our culture